Cuisinart CBK-200 Bread Machine

 Christopher February 14th, 2009 at 6:45 pmI got the Cuisinart bread maching for Christmas too.
 I loved the look and options of it.
 I have found that the recipes leave a lot to be desire and actually a couple of them leave out key ingredients such as a liquid.
 My loaves have never burned and have had good and bad successes.
 The Whole Wheat setting does come on about 30 minutes into it after pre-heating.
 I kept thinking something was wrong and decided to wait it out.
 Anyway, the loaf was like a brick on the outside but the inside was much better, for what it’s worth.
 I am going to try other recipes to see if I can get better results.
 The only mechanical problems I am having so far is the noise.
 What’s up with that??

-Rita February 23rd, 2009 at 11:04 amI bought one of these after reading some great reviews.
+Rita February 23rd, 2009 at 11:04 amI bought a Cuisinart cbk200 bread maker after reading some great reviews.
 Burned every loaf I made.
 Called Cuisinart and they said the heat was out of adjustment.
 Drove 40 miles and exchanged it for a second one.
 This one burns everything also.
 It does not take 2 hours to bake a single loaf of bread.
 I am so disgusted with Cuisinart.
 Am returning the second machine and am not sure what I will replace it with.

 I’m stuck with the unit now (had it more than 30 days).
 I would probably have picked a different brand if I had it to do over.